A History of the Council of State Neurosurgical Societies.

 Digital Object Identifier (DOI)

 Zaidi, Hasan A; Tumialán, Luis M; Rosenow, Joshua M; Colen, Chaim B; Stroink, Ann R; Linskey, Mark; Schirmer, Clemens M; and Watridge, Clarence, "A History of the Council of State Neurosurgical Societies."
 (2017).
-Neurosurgery Articles.
+Neurosurgery.
 749.